Nintendo 3DS Architecture

 Example of how data is organised across the memory available.

-1. The LCD continuously displays the content of the front (active) Display buffer, as instructed by the value of the buffer index.
+1. The LCD continuously displays the content of the active LCD frame-buffer, as instructed by an index register.

-2. Meanwhile, the GPU finishes rendering geometry in a framebuffer.
+2. Meanwhile, the GPU finishes rendering new geometry in a separate frame-buffer.

-3. The framebuffer is exported to the back (inactive) Display buffer.
+3. The frame-buffer is exported to the inactive LCD frame-buffer.

-4. The GPU swaps the index of the front Display buffer.
+4. The GPU swaps the index of the active LCD frame-buffer.

-• For practical reasons, the index swap should happen at the end of Vertical Sync to avoid tearing down the picture [27].
-The official APIs provide synchronisation functions to keep all operations at the correct pace.
+• For practical reasons, the index swap happens at the end of Vertical Sync to avoid tearing down the picture [28].

-5. The LCD will now be scanning the recently updated Display buffer from now on.
+5. The LCD will now be scanning the recently updated LCD frame-buffer from now on.

 Adopting open standards